DFE-Digital/get-into-teaching-app/app/views/content/is-teaching-right-for-me/behaviour-management.md

 heading: "Managing behaviour in the classroom"
 subcategory: Qualifications and experience
 description: |-
-  Teacher training adviser Jane Wilkinson answers questions about behaviour management
+  Teacher training adviser Jane Wilkinson answers questions about how to manage behaviour in the classroom.
 date: "2024-01-09"
 backlink: "../../"
 navigation: 5.35